-While increasing the number of UME students in Texas can be used to help address physician shortages in Texas, increasing the number of GME residencies in certain specialties with greater demand may be more impactful.
-Specifically, the second scenario (Table 5) provides the number of additional spots that would need to be introduced in Texas year after year to meet the 2032 demand for PCPs and psychiatry if increasing GME spots was the only method used for increasing the number of physicians in the state.
-For those completing their residency in family medicine, GME slots in Texas would need to increase by a total of 61 residency slots per year, for each year beginning in 2023.
-For general internal medicine physicians, GME residency slots would need to add an additional 70 residents each year in the state.
-For obstetrics and gynecology, there would need to be an increase of 13 additional GME residency slots each year to meet projected demand in the state.
-Texas would also need to add an additional 55 pediatric GME residency slots each year to meet the projected demand for 2032.
-Finally, for psychiatry, there would need to be an increase of 31 GME residency slots each year to address the projected deficit.
+While increasing the number of students in UME in Texas can be used to help address physician shortages in Texas, increasing the number of GME residencies in certain specialties with shortages allows for more focus on these specialties with greater demand.
+Specifically, the number of additional spots that would need to be introduced year after year to meet the 2032 demand for Primary Care Physicians (PCPs) and Psychiatry was determined.
+For those specializing in Family Medicine, GME positions would need to increase by a total of 61 total residency spots per year, for each year beginning in 2023.
+For General Internal Medicine physicians, GME positions would need to increase by 70 residents each year.
+For Obstetrics and Gynecology, there would need to be an increase of 13 GME positions each year.
+Texas currently has 70 percent of the Pediatrics specialists it needs, and without change, supply is expected to meet 71 percent of the demand in 2032.
+If using solely increases in GME to address this deficit, Texas would need to add an additional 55 residencies each year.
+Finally, for Psychiatry, there would need to be an increase of 31 GME positions each year to address the projected deficit.

-Specialty 2032 Supply (FTEs) 2032 Demand (FTEs) 2032 Deficit (FTEs) 2032 Percent Demand Met Additional GME Residency Slots Each Year Over the Previous Year to Meet Demand Family Medicine 9,004 11,499 2,495 78.3% 61 General Internal Medicine 7,759 10,366 2,607 74.8% 70 Obstetrics & Gynecology 3,783 4,210 427 89.8% 13 Pediatrics 4,675 6,588 1,913 71.0% 55 Psychiatry 2,852 3,895 1,143 73.2% 31
+Specialty 2032 Supply (FTEs) 2032 Demand (FTEs) 2032 Deficit (FTEs) 2032 Percent Demand Met Additional GME Residents Per Year to Meet Demand Family Medicine 9,004 11,499 2,495 78.3% 61

 Table 5.
-Projected Demand and New Graduate Medical Education ResidentsNeeded to Meet 2032 Demand for Primary Care and Psychiatry Specialties other scenario (Table 7) considers the impact of a five percent increase in GME slots over that same period of time.
+Projected Demand and New Graduate Medical Education Residents Needed to Meet 2032 Demand for Primary Care and Psychiatry Specialties